INTERNATIONAL CONGRESS ON RENEWABLE ENERGY

 International Congress on Renewable Energy i.e. ICORE is a flagship event of the Solar Energy Society of India (SESI).
 The genesis of ICORE lies in an immediate realization to make it a truly international affair.

+This is the 11th year of the ICORE held at different locations in different year throughout India.
 The first of these events was held in Coimbatore in 2003 reinforcing a strong commitment to make it an annual feature.
 SESI takes due care to spread the message of ICORE by choosing a different venue every year.
-After holding this event in Bengaluru, Pune, Hyderabad, New Delhi, Chennai, again in New Delhi (2009), Chandigarh and Assam, this year the ICORE – 2012 is scheduled to be held at Pandit Deendayal Petroleum University, Gandhinagar, Gujarat during 6-7 December, 2012.
+After holding this event in Bengaluru, Pune, Hyderabad, New Delhi, Chennai, again in New Delhi (2009), Chandigarh, Assam and Gandhinagar, this year the ICORE – 2013 is scheduled to be held at KIIT University, Bhubneswar, Odisha on 27-29 November, 2013.

 ICORE-2013 will provide an ideal opportunity to players in Photovoltaic, Solar Thermals, Wind, Biomass, Small Hydro, Products, Materials and Systems, to display their capabilities to explore huge emerging Business Opportunities in India and South Asian countries.